cseanburns/systems-librarianship/src/3b-managing-software.md

 ### ``sudo apt clean``

-When we install packages, some files are installed with them.
+When we install packages, the package files are cached locally.
-The `sudo apt clean` removes those extra files and frees up disk space.
+The `sudo apt clean` command removes those cached package files and frees up disk space.
 It's a simple command:

 ```